sajayprakash/megathread/docs/README.md

 - [Skidrow repacks](https://skidrowrepacks.com/) - Repacks from popular repacker SKIDROW

 # Android
+## Operating System

+- [Calyx OS 🌟(Only for Google Pixel and Xiaomi Mi A2)](https://calyxos.org/) - An open source Android mobile operating system that puts privacy and security into the hands of everyday users.
+- [Lineage OS](https://lineageos.org/) - A free and open-source operating system for various devices, based on the Android mobile platform
+- [Graphene OS (Only for Google Pixel)](https://grapheneos.org/) - An open source privacy and security focused mobile OS

 ## Video/Music Streaming
 - [Blackhole 🌟](https://github.com/Sangwan5688/BlackHole) - Open Source Music client (JioSaavn,Spotify,Youtube Music)